ververica/flink-training-troubleshooting/README.md

 ### The Flink Job

 This simple Flink job reads measurement data from a Kafka topic with eight partitions.
 For the purpose of this training the `KafkaConsumer` is replaced by `FakeKafkaSource`.
 These measurements are enriched with the current temperature based on the `location` of the measurement.
-Afterwards, the measurement value as well as the temperature are averaged over 1 second.
+Afterwards, the result of a calculation based on temperature and measurement value is averaged over 1 second.
 The overall flow is depicted below:

 Source -> Watermarks/Timestamps -> Deserialization -> Enrichment -> Windowed Aggregation -> Sink